How To Apply

 The University of Minnesota College of Veterinary Medicine requires that all applicants, resident, and non-resident, submit their initial application via VMCAS.
 International applicants are considered for admission only if their pre-veterinary coursework has been completed at an accredited U.S. or Canadian college or university.

-VMCAS will begin accepting applications May 11, 2018 for the Class of 2023/program start fall 2023.
+VMCAS will begin accepting applications May 9, 2019 for the Class of 2024/program start fall 2023.
 Please refer to AAVMC/VMCAS for more details.
 The application deadline is September 17, 2019 at 11:59 PM EST. This is a firm deadline and late applications are not considered.
 View our application checklist for a summary of materials to submit with your application.

 The University of Minnesota does not utilize a supplemental application, but does require an additional application processing fee of $85 due on the same date as the application deadline.
 Applicants not submitting the University of Minnesota application processing fee will not be considered for admission.
 The application fee can be paid online with a credit or debit card, once the application cycle opens, by going to dvmpayment.ahc.umn.edu.